varunaashish/Employee-Attrition-Dashboard/README.md

 -On an average, an employee works with the organization for 7 years.

--Employees with Life Science as Educational background have left the organization most.
-37.6% attrition has happened in Life Science field.
+-The field of Life Science has experienced the highest attrition rate within the organization, with a significant 37.6% of employees with this educational background departing from their roles, indicating potential challenges or trends specific to this field.

--Employee in the age group of 26-35 have left the organization most.
+-The age group of 26-35 years witnessed the highest rate of employee attrition within the organization, indicating a notable trend of turnover among individuals in this demographic unit.

--Employee who have monthly salary up to 5K are leaving the organization most.
-This is because they are earning lesser than average monthly income which is 6.5K .
+-Employees with monthly salaries up to 5K are displaying the highest attrition rates, likely influenced by their earnings falling below the average monthly income of 6.5K within the organization.

--Employees who are completing 2 years at the organization are leaving the organization most.
-Next peaks we can see upon completion of 5 years and 10 years.
+-The data reveals a notable trend where the highest attrition occurs among employees completing their 2 years at the organization, with 59 individuals leaving during this period.
+Subsequent peaks in attrition are observed at the completion of 5 and 10 years of tenure, suggesting critical points where retention efforts may need to be focused to mitigate turnover rates effectively.

--Most attrition has happened in Laboratory Technician job role, followed by Sales Executive and Research Scientists.
-Here we also notice that employees of these 3 job roles had given most unsatisfied rating ( 1 and 2).
-Thus it leads to most attrition in these Job Roles.
+-The highest attrition rates were observed among Laboratory Technicians, Sales Executives, and Research Scientists, coinciding with a notable trend of dissatisfaction among employees in these roles, as indicated by frequent ratings of 1 and 2.
+This correlation suggests a potential link between job satisfaction levels and employee turnover, emphasizing the importance of addressing underlying issues within these job roles to mitigate attrition.